Kičevo: Modern

 In 1913 Kičevo and the whole region were incorporated in the Kingdom of Serbia.
 The city was occupied by the Kingdom of Bulgaria during World War I. It became part of the Kingdom of Serbs, Croats and Slovenes in 1918.
 From 1929 to 1941, Kičevo was part of the Vardar Banovina of the Kingdom of Yugoslavia.

 During World War II, Kičevo was occupied by forces from Fascist Italy and ceded to the Italian protectorate of Albania.
 On September 9, 1943, after the Armistice of Cassibile, Macedonian and Albanian partisan units disarmed the Italian garrison and took temporary control of the city.
-Thus, Kičevo became the first city seized by the Macedonian Partisans during the war.
 However, soon after the capitulation of Italy, Nazi Germany occupied that area.
 The Germans put Balli Kombëtar in charge of Albania under German rule.
-The city was finally seized by the Communists on November 15, 1944, after German retreat.
+The city was finally seized by the Communist Guerillas on November 15, 1944, after German retreat.

 From 1945 to 1991 the town belonged to the Socialist Federal Republic of Yugoslavia, as part of its constituent Socialist Republic of Macedonia.
 Since 1991 the town has been part of the Republic of Macedonia.

 Demographics

 In the 1467-1468 Ottoman defter, Kičevo was divided into two mahallas (neighbourhoods): The Mahale-i Arnavut (Albanian neighbourhood), where the heads of families appear with symbiotic Albanian-Christian-Slavic anthroponomy and the overwhelming majority of the population appeared to be of Albanian origin, and the Serbian mahala, where some Albanian names also appear, in conjunction with a majority of Slavic ones.

-According to Bulgarian ethnographers the city was home to a Bulgarian Orthodox population and a Bulgarian Muslim population.
-According to Vasil Kanchov the city had a population of 4844, of which 1200 were Bulgarian Orthodox, 3560 were Bulgarian Muslims, and 84 Roma, with Albanians being present in the surrounding villages.
+According to Vasil Kanchov, in 1900 the city had a population of 4844, of which 1200 were Bulgarian Orthodox, 3560 were Bulgarian Muslims, and 84 Roma, with Albanians being present in the surrounding villages.

+According to the 1942 Albanian census, Kičevo was inhabited by a total of 7216 people, 5569 of whom were Muslim Albanians, 883 Serbian-speaking Orthodox Albanians, 600 Bulgarians and 164 Serbs.